MorrisSimons/filed-ai-assignment/README.md

 ## Classification Methods

 ### 1. Form-Based Classification (Primary Method)
-Uses **PyMuPDF** to extract text with detailed metadata including:
+Uses **PyMuPDF** to extract text with detailed metadata, including:
 - Font names and sizes
 - Text positioning (bounding boxes)
 - Text content and structure

 #### Tax documents strategy
-So for the tax documents we dont use any AI only mining the PDFs as these files are pretty standard and have text written in them.
+So for the tax documents, we don't use any AI, only mining the PDFs, as these files are pretty standard and have text written in them.
 This is better than any AI model as this is 100% accurate and fast.
 Also low cost.

 ---